-To prepare the graduates for diverse careers in both mechanical engineering and related fields.
+To prepare graduates for diverse careers in both mechanical engineering and related fields.

-To have students graduate with outstanding problem solving skills and a superb knowledge of mechanical engineering that allows them to continue their education throughout their careers and to become leaders in their fields.
+To have students graduate with outstanding problem-solving skills and knowledge of mechanical engineering, that allows them to continue their education throughout their careers and to become leaders in their fields.

 Program Educational Objectives

 The Mechanical Engineering Program is designed to prepare students for continued learning and successful careers in industry, government, academia and consulting.
 Within three to five years after graduation, our alumni are expected to:

 - Apply their engineering knowledge, critical thinking, and problem-solving skills in professional engineering practice or in non-engineering fields, such as law, medicine, or business.

-- Continue their intellectual development via graduate education or professional development courses, self-directed investigation, and/or on-the-job training and experience.
+- Continue their intellectual development through, for example, graduate education or professional development courses, self-directed investigation, and/or on-the-job training and experience.

 - Embrace leadership and collaborative roles in their careers.